 - Guests badly soiling, staining, or damaging host's property may be fined for cleaning or replacement costs at the host's discretion.

-I'm an actor/writer kind of guy, into cycling and checking out live music and enjoying New Orleans culture and the Arts.
-A transplanted New Yorker who's spent most of my adult life in Brooklyn and New York City, I've worked as an actor, a marketing-rep for environmentally progressive groups, and also as a pedicab driver (bike-taxi tour guide) in midtown Manhattan, and now in New Orleans.
+I'm an actor, into cycling and checking out live music and enjoying New Orleans culture and the Arts.
+A transplanted New Yorker who's spent most of my adult life in Brooklyn and New York City, in addition to acting, I've worked as a marketing-rep for environmentally progressive groups, and also as a pedicab driver (bike-taxi tour guide) in midtown Manhattan, and now in New Orleans.

-I lived in New Orleans in the 90s when I was a Teach For America Corps teacher, and I've been in NOLA this time around since January of 2012.
+I lived in New Orleans in the 90s when I was a teacher, and I've been in NOLA this time around since January of 2012.
 My folks are from Ireland, and I love to travel there and around the world, too.